Financial Disclosure Rules Shift the Burden of Discovery in Divorce

 The court found that the husband had the duty to:

-- Disclose material facts to the wife in writing;
+- Disclose material facts and information to the wife in writing;

 - Supplement and augment the discovery continually; and